ppbrown/vlm-utils/training/README.md

 ## Training

-You should only need to call the front end, "t5lion_caching.sh".
+You should only need to invoke the front end, "t5lion_caching.sh".

-It takes care of invoking train_lion_caching.py
+It takes care of calling train_lion_caching.py

-edit the front end to tweak the various flags used, such as
+Edit the front end as needed to tweak the various flags used, such as

     --learning_rate
     --batch_size